 Furthermore, Fortran allows the name of an ancestor type to prefix a call to a type-bound procedure, in which case the call is directed at the desired implementation of the procedure that applies to the named ancestor type.
 For example, call obj%ancestor%method()where ancestor is the name of an ancestor type of the dynamic type of obj.
 However, this is not permitted for the current type.

 6.43.
-2 Guidance to language users
+2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1 clause 6.43.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.43.5.

 Where redispatching is undesirable, do not prefix the call of a procedure with the name of an object.